Making A Difference

 1969 – present

 George was an early attorney for the National Football Foundation before becoming a board and committee member.
 George was also elected to serve as a Legal Member, a small influential group of directors who act as shareholders with the power to govern the board of directors.
 George continues as a Legal Member at present.
-At his retirement from service on the Board of Directors in December 2014, George served as vice chairman of this 67-year-old organization under the chairmanship of Archie Manning.
+At his retirement from service on the Board of Directors in December 2014, George served as vice chairman of this 70+ year-old organization under the chairmanship of Archie Manning.
 George was the co-recipient of the 2014 Gold Medal, the Foundation’s highest honor, which was previously awarded to 57 honorees, including seven U.S. Presidents, a Supreme Court Justice and numerous governmental, military and Fortune 100 corporate leaders.
 The National Football Foundation, with one of the most esteemed boards in the country, promotes athletic and academic excellence, leadership, civil service and emphasizes the importance of amateur football programs.

 For additional endeavors George is engaged in with the NFF, see also the “NFF” tab on the Home page.

 Member of the Board of Trustees

 George served as a member of the Board of Trustees of the U.S. Naval Academy Foundation, which helps advance the United States Naval Academy and the Naval Academy Alumni Association by providing private resources to achieve and maintain a broad range of mission-enhancing activities that support one of the nation’s premier leadership institution and its graduates.